Type 99 rifle: Availability

-Though the Arisaka rifle has never been exported to the United States in great numbers, there are thousands available—most having been brought home by Marines and soldiers returning from the Pacific theater.
-In many cases, the imperial chrysanthemum atop the receiver has been defaced by the surrendering Japanese in order to preserve the Emperor's honor: the mark indicated that the rifle was the Emperor's personal property.
+Although the Arisaka rifle has never been exported to the United States, many are available as thousands have been brought home by US Military personnel returning from the Pacific theater.
+In many cases, the imperial chrysanthemum atop the receiver has been defaced by the surrendering Japanese in order to preserve the Emperor’s honor: the mark indicated that the rifle was the Emperor's personal property.

 Rifles with an intact chrysanthemum often bring a premium on the collector market, sometimes almost double the price for a like model defaced rifle.
-Many have been rechambered to more common calibers due to the relative scarcity of factory 7.7×58mm Arisaka; it is particularly suitable for this due to its robust action.
+As well, rifles retaining the original matching dust cover, anti-aircraft sights and monopod often hold extra value as well.
+“Last ditch” rifles hold a lower value than the early war rifles.